-The Carl & Marilynn Thoma Art Foundation offers predoctoral and postdoctoral fellowships annually in support of projects and research initiatives that will advance the field of art of the Spanish Americas.
+The Carl & Marilynn Thoma Foundation offers predoctoral and postdoctoral fellowships annually in support of projects and research initiatives that will advance study of the art of the Spanish Americas.
 The Marilynn Thoma Fellowship is the only unrestricted research funding in the United States devoted exclusively to the field of art of the Spanish Americas.
 Scholars may come from any discipline, but all projects must relate to the study of art and art history.
 Exceptionally accomplished scholars holding an MA may also apply.
 International scholars, particularly from Latin America, are strongly encouraged to apply.

 Predoctoral Dissertation Research Fellowship: $45,000 (one-year award)

 Postdoctoral Fellowship*: $60,000/year (one- to two-year award; indicate project length in application)

 *Applicants should hold a PhD conferred between 2011 and 2021.